Private university: Portugal

 The oldest non-state-run university was the Universidade Católica Portuguesa – UCP (Catholic University of Portugal), a Catholic private university (concordatory status) that was the first to be founded in 1967 and was officially recognized in 1971.
 UCP offers some well-recognized degrees and is reputed for the economics, law and business management degrees it awards at its Lisbon branch.

 After the Carnation Revolution of 1974, in the 1980s and 1990s, a boom of educational private institutions was experienced in Portugal, and many private universities started to open.
 Most had a poor reputation and were known for making it easy for students to enter and also to get high grades.
 In 2007, several of those private universities, or their heirs, were investigated and faced compulsory closing (for example, the infamous Independente University and Internacional University closings along with the Moderna University scandal) or official criticism with recommendations that the state-managed investigation proposed for improving their quality and avoid termination.

 In the mid-2000s, within the Bologna process, a reorganization of higher education was started which included more stringent regulations for private education and expanded state policies with regard to private education quality assurance and educational accreditation.
 In general, private higher education institutions were often considered to be the last resort for underachieving applicants who did not score enough points in the admission examinations to enter the main public institutions.

 Nearly open-admission policies have hurt private universities' reputation and the actual quality of their alumni.
 Without large endowments like those received in universities of other countries – like the U.S. for many of its private universities and colleges that are attractive to the best scholars, researchers, and students – the private higher education institutions of Portugal, with a few exceptions, do not have either the financial support or the academic profile to reach the highest teaching and research standards of the top Portuguese public universities.
 In addition, most private universities have faced a restrictive lack of collaboration with the major enterprises which, have developed fruitful relationships with many public higher education institutions.
 Most Portuguese private universities specialise in a limited number of fields, most often in the social sciences and humanities.

 Serbia

 There are several private universities and independent faculties in Serbia, mostly in Belgrade.
 They were founded in the 1990s and 2000s.

+Spain

+The expansion of private universities in Spain began mainly in the early 1990s, following legislative changes that allowed the creation of new non-public institutions.
+Since then, the number of private universities has grown steadily, particularly in large metropolitan areas.

+The first private university in Spain is generally considered to be the University of Deusto, founded in 1886 in Bilbao by the Society of Jesus (Jesuits).
+Other well-known examples include Comillas Pontifical University (Madrid), University of Navarra (Pamplona), ESADE (Barcelona), EU Business School (Barcelona), and IE University (Madrid).